 The Third and Fourth Weeks of the Semester (up through the Census Date)

 From the 11th day of instruction to the 20th day of instruction (Census Date), students may add a course if they have obtained a permission number from the instructor.
 The department may provide permission numbers to students after faculty members communicate their approval to the department.
 Faculty members are not obligated to give students permission to add a course after the tenth day of instruction.
-No adds are permitted after the census date.
+No adds are permitted after the census date except in cases of Retroactive Add Requests (see below).

-Dropping Individual Courses
+Dropping Courses

 Management of class enrollments under all circumstances is the responsibility of the individual student.
-A student must withdraw properly and in a timely fashion from any course he/she does not intend to complete.
+Students must withdraw properly and in a timely fashion from any course they do not intend to complete.
 Failure to withdraw will result in the assignment of the appropriate failing grade.

 These procedures and deadlines apply to fall and spring semesters only.
-For summer, see the Class Schedule for deadlines and procedures.
+For summer sessions, see the Office of the University Registrar’s website for deadlines and procedures.

 A faculty member may administratively drop a student who does not attend class at any time during the first ten (10) days of instruction.
 If a faculty member does this, no record of enrollment in the course will appear on the students’ transcript.
 For this reason, a student absent from any class meeting during this period is responsible for contacting the instructor before the next class meeting to request being retained in the course.
 A faculty member is not obligated to administratively drop students who do not attend class meetings during the first ten (10) days of instruction.
-Thus, a student cannot expect instructors to administratively withdraw him/her in the event he/she is no longer attending class.
+Thus, a student cannot expect instructors to administratively withdraw them in the event they are no longer attending class.

-Up to Three Weeks after Semester Instruction Begins (15 instructional days)
+Up to Four (19 instructional days)

-A student may drop a course after registration and up through the first three weeks (15th instruction day) of the semester without permission.
+A student may drop a course after registration and up through the first four weeks (19 instructional days, the day before Census) without permission.
 No record of enrollment in the course will appear on the student’s transcript.

-The Fourth Week of the Semester

-From the 16th day of instruction through the last instructional day before Census Date (19th day of instruction), a student may drop a course by obtaining permission from instructor and department chair using the Drop/Withdrawal form.
-No record of enrollment in the course will appear on the student’s transcript.

 From the Census Date through the Twelfth Week of Instruction

 From the census date (20th instructional day) through the twelfth week of instruction, a student may drop a course only for a serious and compelling reason.
-A “serious and compelling reason” is defined as an unexpected condition that is not present prior to enrollment in the course that unexpectedly arises and interferes with a student’s ability to attend class meetings and/or complete course requirements.
-The condition must be stated in writing on the appropriate form.
-The student must provide documentation that substantiates the condition.
+The student must provide documentation that substantiates the reason for the request.
 The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered.
-Students may appeal a department chair’s decision to deny a request to drop a course for a serious and compelling reason to the appropriate Dean.
+Denials will be reviewed by the Dean of Undergraduate Studies or the Dean of Graduate Studies, whichever is appropriate.
+The Dean may override a department chair’s denial.